Using Frase to Create Content that Ranks

 This comparison will arm you with the insight you need to create SEO content that can outranks them.

 In order to use Frase successfully, it's important to understand the layout of Frase's Document Editor, shown below.

-Workflow Tabs: Use these tabs (highlighted in blue above) to switch between curating a content brief and creating long-form content; you can add two extra tabs.
+Editor Tabs: Use these tabs (highlighted in blue above) to switch between curating a content brief and creating long-form content; you can add two extra tabs.
 Particularly helpful if you're using Frase for your full content creation process.

 Research Panel Overview

-- Top Results: Frase analyzes the top SERP results for your search query and provides average word, header, and link counts (and more with the SEO add-on).
+- SERP: Frase analyzes the top SERP results for your search query and provides average word, header, and link counts (and more with the SEO add-on).
 It also returns each of the top results, including an outline for each.
-Frase always provides the Headers, Links, and Statistics that are being used by these competitors.
+A user can then filter by Headers, Links, and Statistics (and also "Related", more sources outside the top 20)

 - Brief: Frase can automate a content brief to aggregate the exact information you want from the SERP results; a read only snapshot of your "Content Brief" tab is also visible from here.
 Watch how to create Frase's Automated Brief.